 Our Team

-The Sulha Alliance team consists of 2 members of staff and 4 founding members and volunteers, who advocate for and support Afghan former interpreters.
+The Sulha Alliance Executive Board consists of 2 staff members and 4 founding members and volunteers, who advocate for and support Afghan former interpreters.
 We are supported by Community Representatives from the Afghan interpreter community.
 To protect their and their family's safety, we don't display their names and pictures.
-The Sulha Alliance CIO is supported by the Board of Trustees.
+The Sulha Alliance CIO is supported by its Board of Trustees.

 F. (Community Support Officer)